Website Cookie Policy

 The Law Commission is consulting on the modernisation of Co-operative and Community Benefit Society law.
 The deadline for responses was 10th December 2024.

-You can read the Law Commission’s Review of the Co-operative and Community Benefit Societies Act 2014 document here, as well as a shorter Summary of the Consultation Paper here.
+You can read the Law Commission’s Review of the Co-operative and Community Benefit Societies Act 2014 document here.

 The Charities and Social Economy team at Wrigleys Solicitors welcomes the opportunity to participate in this review.
 We have written a number of articles exploring the potential impacts of this consultation on Co-operatives and Community Benefit Societies.